SamuelSTPL/m4-6-node--rest-apis/__workshop/exercise-1.md

 _This activity is more about the discussion in how to best organize data endpoints.
 There will not be any coding._

 ## Your Answer

+/allmember "GET" List of all the members

+/member "GET" The info of a single user

+/deletemember "DELETE" Remove a user

+/updateuser "PUT" Update the user infos

+/joinus "POST" Let a user join as member

+/products "GET" List of all the products for sale

+/comments "POST" Let the user post a comment